“All the art of living lies in a fine mingling of letting go and holding on.”

 Dr. Serani is a TEDx speaker, writes for Psychology Today and has worked as a technical advisor for the NBC television show Law & Order: Special Victims Unit.
 A recurring character was named after her - Judge D. Serani - as a nod to her technical work.

 A licensed psychologist in practice over 30 years in New York, Dr. Serani specializes in anxiety, depression, trauma and postpartum disorders.
 Dr. Serani is also a senior professor at Adelphi University, teaching graduate courses in psychopathology, psychodynamic treatment, multiculturalism, and play therapy.

 Interviews Television Radio Print

 "Sometimes When I'm Mad" is published by Free Spirit Publishing.
-It is endorsed by Raffi, child advocate and singer - and also received a 5 star review from Reader's Favorite, Chanticleer Book Reviews and Kirkus Reviews.
+It is endorsed by Raffi, child advocate and singer - and also received a 5 star review from Reader's Favorite and Kirkus Reviews.
 It won the Finalist category in the 2021 CIBA Little Peeps Early Readers Book Awards.

 "Sometimes When I'm Sad" won the 2020 Finalist Award in Children's Picture Books at the Readers' Favorite Book Awards and the International Book Awards.

 "The Ninth Session" won a Finalist medal in the Readers Favorite 2021 Audiobook Contest, won the 2020 Suspense Book of the Year Award at the New York City Big Book Awards, and the 2020 Bronze Medal Book of the Year Award in Suspense at the Readers' Favorite Book Awards.
 The 2019 Suspense Winner Book of the Year Award from The Beverly Hills Book Awards.
 As well as a Finalist medal for Suspense in the 2019 NIEA Book Awards and the 2020 American Fiction Book Awards.